Piply Logo

 Formulas are different from vocab.

 With vocab, you just need to match string to string.
-With formulas, you need to understand the logic underneath — the why, not just the what.
+With formulas, you need to understand the logic underneath, the why, more than the what.

 A formula is a compressed piece of logic.
 It's shorthand for a relationship between things.
 If you only memorize the shorthand, you'll forget it the moment pressure hits.